mplonski/lightnews/README.md

 ### user interface

-Lightnews will be operated in command-line style.
+Lightnews is operated in command-line style.
 Example:

 ```
  > help